Alireza-Motazedian/Dockerized_LSTM/README.md

 docker ps
 ```

-### 3.4.
+## 3.4.
 Automating Docker Startup in WSL

-In WSL, the `sudo systemctl enable docker` command doesn't work because WSL doesn't use systemd.
-Here are options to start Docker automatically:
+In WSL, `sudo systemctl enable docker` does not work because WSL lacks systemd.
+Here are ways to start Docker automatically:

-#### Option 1: Manual
+### Option 1: Manual

-If you're okay with typing a command daily, just stick with:
+If you do not mind running a command daily, use:

 ```bash
 sudo service docker start
 ```

-#### Option 2: Using an alias
+### Option 2: Using an alias

 Create an alias to shorten the command: